 - In China and Japan, watermelon is a popular gift to bring to a host.

-- Every part of the watermelon is edible – the seeds and even the rings.
+- Every part of the watermelon is edible – the seeds and even the rinds, though they may be difficult to digest for many people.

 - Watermelon is grown in over 96 countries worldwide.